 The starting point for the internal team was a program of interviews with 40-50 managers at different levels within the company.
 This provided a basis both for assessing the existing structure and for generating ideas for change.
-The role of the McKinsey consultants was to provide perspective, to challenge the ideas of the Shell team, to introduce the experiences of other large multinationals (ABB for instance), to provide the back-up research needed to refine and test out ideas and concepts, and to organize the program of work and consultation.
+The role of the McKinsey consultants was to provide perspective, to challenge the ideas of the Shell team, to introduce the experiences of other large multinationals (ABB for instance), to provide the backup research needed to refine and test out ideas and concepts, and to organize the program of work and consultation.

 By October 1994, the group had prepared a diagnosis of the existing Shell structure together with a suite of options for reorganization.
-During October and November, a series of workshops were conducted, mainly in London, to explore in greater detail the specific dimensions of change and to clarify and evaluate the available options.
+During October and November, a series of workshops was conducted, mainly in London, to explore in greater detail the specific dimensions of change and to clarify and evaluate the available options.
 Each workshop team provided input on a specific area of change.
-The results of this exercise were written up towards the end of November, and a report was submitted to CMD which identified the areas for change and the options.
+The results of this exercise were written up towards the end of November, and a report was submitted to the CMD.
+It identified the areas for change and the options.

 During December 1994, the team spent two "away days" with the CMD to identify the objects of change and how the different options related to these.
 The result was a blueprint which the team wrote up mid-December.
-After six or seven drafts, the report was approved by CMD during the weekend of Christmas.
+After six or seven drafts, the report was approved by the CMD during the weekend of Christmas.
 At the beginning of January, the report was circulated to the chief executives of the main opcos and the coordinators within the service companies with a request for reactions by the end of January.
-In the meantime, Chairman Herkstroter gave a speech, directed to all company employees, to prepare them for change by indicating the need for change and the likelihood of job losses, but without any specifics as to the organizational changes that were likely to occur.
+In the meantime, Chairman Herkstroter gave a speech, directed to all company employees, to prepare them for change, but without any specifies as to the organizational initiatives that were likely to occur.

-The driving force behind the redesign was the desire to have a simpler structure in which the reporting relationships would be clearer and thus to allow the corporate center to exert more effective influence and control over the operating companies.
+The driving force behind the redesign was the desire to have a simpler structure with clearer reporting relationships, thereby allowing the corporate center to exert more effective influence and control over the operating companies.
 A simpler structure would help eliminate some of the cost and inertia of the head office bureaucracies that had built up around Shell's elaborate committee system.
 There was also a need to improve coordination between the operating companies.
-This coordination, it was felt, should be based upon the business sectors rather than geographical regions.
+This coordination, it was felt, should be based on the business sectors rather than geographical regions.
 Globalization of the world economy and the breakdown of vertical integration within the oil majors had meant that most of the majors had reorganized around worldwide business divisions.
 As was noted above, most of the majors formed upstream, downstream, and chemicals divisions with worldwide responsibility.
 For Shell, achieving integration between the different businesses within a country or within a region was less important than achieving integration within a business across different countries and regions.
-For example, in exploration and production, critical is sues related to the development and application of new technologies and sharing of best practices.
+For example, in exploration and production, critical issues related to the development and application of new technologies and sharing of best practices.
 In downstream, the critical issues related to the rationalization of capacity, the pursuit of operational efficiency, and the promotion of the Shell brand.